galactic-src/cvport/README.md

 3. Build list of outstanding queries related to docs/CovidSim.cpp ✓
 4. Summarise contents of code files ✓
 5. Jot down initial architecture ideas for new implementation ✓
-6. Come up with vocab for stages in pipeline for later reference as to where labels are used
-7. Code to set up a micro-cell based population grid. ✓
+6. Code to set up a micro-cell based population grid. ✓
-8. Code to run a single proximity-transmission update step.
+7. Code to run a single proximity-transmission update step.
-10. Code to run a configurable number of steps.
+8. Code to run a configurable number of steps.
-11. Code to run a number of realisations each of n steps.
+9. Code to run a number of realisations each of n steps.

 Ongoing
 - Build summary of types and their uses (WIP)